testdriventaiwanese/stagedive/README.md

 Stage Dive is a social media web app for music enthusiasts who want to centralize their upcoming concerts, connect with friends, and explore events from favorite artists.

-The app makes it easy to track events, follow artists, and connect with friends.
-Once you’ve found what you’re looking for, it’ll remain accessible from a glance at your dashboard.
-This dashboard presents an organized and easy to read layout that immediately shows important details about events you have been tracking.
+The app makes it easy to search for events, follow artists, and add friends.
+The home page presents an organized and easy to read layout that immediately shows important details about events you have been tracking.

 [StageDive Home Page](readMeImages/HomePage.png)